Edge Impulse Intern - project dashboard

 Final Results

-- Improve efficiency of project browsing and sharing.
+- Improved efficiency of project browsing and sharing.

 - Made projects dashboard info more consumable and accessible.

 “There’s good amount of information there.
 It’s not overwhelming.
-It’s good balanced.”
+It’s good balance.”

 “It’s really useful for me to have the impulse view.It’s really nice to have a highlight of what we’re using.“